-center staff and a program administrator to support litigants to develop their case summary, upload case documents, and navigate the legal services delivery system.
+they visited; next steps they will need to take; where they have been referred; and important paperwork.274 The Passport is accessible via computer or mobile device.
+Information about their case is transmitted securely to referral resources via the app.
+The system does rely on court help center staff and a program administrator to support litigants to develop their case summary, upload case documents, and navigate the legal services delivery system.275

 Courts adjudicating guardianship or conservatorship cases have an ongoing duty to monitor the status of wards and conservatees.
-Different states have implemented a number of online processes to aid this process.
+276 Different states have implemented a number of online processes to aid this process.
 Idaho and New Mexico provide standard fillable forms in English and Spanish on the courts' website for guardians and conservators to file reports required by the court.
-Minnesota courts provide customer portals that allow guardians and conservators to file these reports.
-Clark County, Nevada, and the state of Oregon have developed dashboards that pull data from the electronic case management system and allow real-time tracking of compliance and court review of required report.
+277 Minnesota courts provide customer portals that allow guardians and conservators to file these reports.
+278 Clark County, Nevada, and the state of Oregon have developed dashboards that pull data from the eCMS and allow real-time tracking of compliance and court review of required report.
+279